 Let's create our Assumptions Form.
 It will be used to track the quantity, price, and cost of our products.

 1. Go to the Forms node in the Assumption Model and click Add to create a new Form.

 2. Name the Form Assumptions and click Save.

-3. In your new Form, click the Edit icon to start building the data table.
+3. In your new Form, select the Edit icon to start building the data table.

-Tip: Click Refresh in the middle of the page to see any changes you have made.
-It should be blank now as we have yet to define the Form's structure.
+Tip: Select Refresh to see any changes you've made.
+It should be blank now as we haven't defined the form's structure.

 4. Go to the Layout tab to configure your axes and filters.

 Let's put Product on the rows, Months on the columns, and set Scenario, Metric, and FiscalYear as the Filters.

 Tip: When at least one (Input) Hierarchy from each Dimension is selected, you can input data on the Form.